mikechambers/dcli/README.md

 If you have any questions, feature requests, need help, or just want to chat, join the [dcli Discord server](https://discord.gg/2Y8bV2Mq3p).

 You can also log bugs and features requests on the [issues page](https://github.com/mikechambers/dcli/issues).

+### Environment Variables

+If the `DCLI_FIX_DATA` environment variable is set to `TRUE` then when corrupt or missing data is returned from the Bungie API, and there is not a valid local version, DCLI will attempt to retrieve updated, non-corrupt data from Bungie.
+(This sometimes happens if a lot of people leave a game, and no player names will be returned from the server).

+Setting this to true can significantly slow down sync time, especially the initial sync, and in general, is meant to be used when using DCLI to create datastores for larger applications.

 ## Compiling